Social jetlag: Theoretical and psychological considerations

-The dual-oscillator circadian modeltheorizes two coupled oscillators—morning and evening—responding differently to environmental light cues.
+The dual-oscillator circadian model theorizes two coupled oscillators—morning and evening—responding differently to environmental light cues.
 This model elucidates circadian misalignment phenomena, including phase shifts and rhythm splitting under constant conditions, and provides insights into biological entrainment variability.

 The interaction of these oscillators can explain complex circadian phenomena such as internal desynchronization and rhythm splitting, which occur when environmental signals are inconsistent or absent, leading each oscillator to run independently and display distinct rhythmic patterns.
 Coupling within these oscillators contributes to the robustness and stability of circadian timing, allowing organisms to adapt flexibly to changing environmental conditions.
 Thus, Pittendrigh's dual-oscillator model provides a theoretical framework to understand circadian misalignment phenomena, including social jetlag, by elucidating how variability in internal oscillator coupling influences individual responses to environmental cues.

 Additionally, psychological factors, such as expectations about jet lag severity, significantly influence symptom intensity.
 Research has shown that expectations prior to travel predict jet lag symptoms more accurately than traditional circadian metrics, emphasizing the importance of integrating psychological assessments in social jetlag evaluation.